Truman Bodden Sports Complex

 Truman Bodden Sports Complex is a multi-use complex in George Town, Cayman Islands.
 It is named after Truman Bodden, a former Caymanian politician.
 The complex is separated into an outdoor, 6-lane 25-metre swimming pool, full purpose track and field and basketball/netball courts.
 The field surrounded by the track is used for football matches as well as other field sports.
 The track-and-football stadium holds 3,000 people.
-In 2008, construction commenced on a 10-lane 50-metre pool and a facility that would hold 2,000 people.
-A multimedia centre was built into the pool facility as well as offices, conference rooms and a full gym.

 The Cayman Islands national football team plays its international matches at the track-and-football stadium in the complex.
 Truman Bodden is used for summer football camps for international teams that are scouting for local players.

+History

+History of the stadium before 2005

+The Truman Bodden Sports Complex was opened in 1995.

+1995 Caribbean Cup

+The Truman Bodden held its first international match in the 1995 Caribbean Cup semi-finals, which saw Saint Vincent and the Grenadines win 3-2 against Cuba.
+Other games from the same tournament that the Truman Bodden hosted was the other semi final match (Cayman Islands 2-9 Trinidad and Tobago), the third place match (Cayman Islands 0-3 Cuba), and the final (Trinidad and Tobago 5-0 Saint Vincent and the Grenadines).

+2005-08: Renovation

+The stadium was renovated between 2005-07, and in 2008, construction commenced on a 10-lane 50-metre pool and a facility that would hold 2,000 people.
+A multimedia centre was built into the pool facility as well as offices, conference rooms and a full gym.

+2008-present: Later history

 Truman Bodden Sports Complex hosted the inaugural Cayman Invitational Meeting on May 9, 2012.